Kerbas-ad-astra/HGR-Community-Fixes/README.md

 The following patches are contained in this package (broken out into separate files so others can tinker and critque more easily):

-* An AntennaRange adaptation patch for the solar panel -- if AntennaRange is installed, its range will match that of the Communotron 16 whip antenna (suitable for LKO with a level 1 tracking station).
+* Class-0 antennas added to all pods, and the OX-SJ solar panel is a stackable class-1 antenna.
 	* There's also a patch to remove the obsolete "powerCurve" from the solar panel.
 It's probably harmless, but why risk it?
 * Cost and mass fixes for the fuel tanks and fairing.
 * Center of Pressure and Lift offsets for "descent" modules (the Type 45 Soy-Juice descent modules, the Lima, the Radish, and the Spud) and the heat shield, so capsules are passively aerodynamically stable.
 Also, buoyancy parameters which match the stock capsules.